ECCO-GROUP/ECCO-v4-Configurations/devel/fluxforced/README.md

 /nobackupp7/owang/FOR_OTHERS/fluxforced/code_fluxforced_llc270

 4) Updated namelists
-4.1) A couple of updated name lists in /nobackupp7/owang/FOR_OTHERS/fluxforced/input_fluxforced/ need be used to conduct the flux-forced runs:
+A couple of updated name lists in /nobackupp7/owang/FOR_OTHERS/fluxforced/input_fluxforced/ need be used to conduct the flux-forced runs.
+For all other namelists that are not in the above directory, use the original ones from v4r3 or v5.
 * data.exf: Use the pre-generated fluxes to force the model.
 Note that the pre-generated sfluxfile is assumed to have contained runoff and therefore runoff forcing is turned off here.
 Use data.exf_sflux_excl_runoff